Business Intelligence

 What are the cost differences between SPSS, SAS, R, and Python for small businesses?

 On the other hand, R and Python are open-source and free, making them much more budget-friendly.
-That said, businesses should still account for development, implementation, and hosting expenses, which can fall anywhere between $3,000 and $35,000, depending on the project's complexity.
+That said, "free" only covers the licence.
+Budget for the real costs: analyst time, training, compute or hosting, and the engineering work to keep environments and package versions reproducible.
 For small businesses, R and Python often prove to be a more economical choice, especially when paired with skilled developers who can tailor these tools to fit their needs.

 How can I ensure security and compliance when using open-source tools like R and Python in regulated industries?